andreeaacotos/andreeaacotos/README.md

 Welcome to my GitHub profile!
 I have just completed my training as a data scientist and I'm excited to start my career in the fascinating world of data.
 Here you will find a showcase of my projects and work completed during my academic training.
-Take a look and feel free to explore!
+Thank you for reading!

 ## 🎓 Education
 - 🎓 Data Science Bootcamp, The Bridge, Bilbao